 Make a list of ebooks kids can choose from as rewards for extra-special accomplishments.
 (There are plenty of good options out there for a few dollars or less.)
 Amazon makes it easy to send ebooks as gifts, and recipients can read them on any device.

-Give students digital coupons they can cash in for virtual rewards.
+Give students digital coupons they can cash in for virtual or real-life rewards.
 There are lots of options available on Teachers Pay Teachers, like this one from Teaching With Mel D., or you can make your own.
-Here are some great reward ideas that work well in online classrooms:
+Try some of these options:

 - Homework Pass

 - Play an Online Game With Your Teacher